-We should note that the \hisg representation is considerably different from the Shifted Positive PMI (SPPMI) representation~\cite{levy2014neural}.
-The SPPMI representation assumes very high embedding dimensions during the model training, while \hisg draws the co-occurrence relations after the model is trained on low-dimensional embeddings.
+We should note that the \hisg representation is considerably different from the shifted PMI representation~\cite{levy2014neural}: shifted PMI assumes very high embedding dimensions during the model training, while \hisg draws the co-occurrence relations after the model is trained on low-dimensional embeddings.
 In fact, as SG is an implicit factorization of shifted PMI~\cite{levy2014neural,ethayarajh2019towards}, \hisg provides a smoothed variation of shifted PMI.